Improve code quality with branch policies

-Open the context menu for the branch by selecting the ... icon.
+Select the ... button.
 Select Branch policies from the context menu.

-Configure your desired policies in the Policies page.
-See the following sections in this article for descriptions for each policy type.
-Once your policies are configured, select Save changes to apply your new policy configuration.
+Configure your policies in the Policies page.
+See the following sections for descriptions of each policy type.
+Select Save changes to apply your new policy configuration.

 Require a minimum number of reviewers

 Code reviews are a best practice for most software development projects.
-To require teams to review their changes before completing a pull request, check Require a minimum number of reviewers.
+To require teams to review their changes before completing a pull request, select Require a minimum number of reviewers.

 The basic policy requires that a certain number of reviewers approve the code with no rejections.

-- If Allow users to approve their own changes is not selected, the creator of the pull request can still vote Approve on their pull request, but their vote won't count toward the Require a minimum number of reviewers policy.
+- If Requestors can approve their own changes isn't selected, the creator of the pull request can still vote Approve on their pull request, but their vote won't count toward the Minimum number of reviewers.

-- If any reviewer rejects the changes, the pull request cannot be completed unless the Allow completion even if some reviewers vote "Waiting" or "Reject" is selected.
+- If any reviewer rejects the changes, the pull request can't finish unless you select Allow completion even if some reviewers vote to wait or reject.

-- To reset code reviewer votes when new changes are pushed to the source branch, check Reset code reviewer votes when there are new changes.
+- You can reset code reviewer votes when new changes are pushed to the source branch.
+Select Reset code reviewer votes when there are new changes.

-When the required number of reviewers approve the pull request, it can be completed.
+When the required number of reviewers approve the pull request, it can finish.

-The Allow users to approve their own changes setting only applies to the Require a minimum number of reviewers policy, and doesn't affect other policies such as Automatically include code reviewers.
+The Requestors can approve their own changes setting only applies to the Require a minimum number of reviewers policy.
+It doesn't affect other policies such as Automatically include code reviewers.
 For example, Jamal Hartnett creates a pull request with the following policies configured:

-- Require a minimum number of reviewers is configured with two required reviewers.
+- Minimum number of reviewers requires two reviewers.

-- Allow users to approve their own changes is not set.
+- Requestors can approve their own changes isn't set.

 - The Fabrikam Team group is a required reviewer, and Jamal is a member of that group.

-In this example, since Jamal is part of the Fabrikam Team group, his Approve vote satisfies the required reviewer policy, but the pull request still requires two additional Approve votes to satisfy the Require a minimum number of reviewers policy, since his vote doesn't count toward that policy because Allow users to approve their own changes is not set.
+In this example, since Jamal is part of the Fabrikam Team group, his Approve vote satisfies the required reviewer policy.
+The pull request still requires two additional Approve votes to satisfy the Minimum number of reviewers policy, since his vote doesn't count toward that policy.

 Check for linked work items